Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “We’ll keep an eye on it,” Rebar promised, “But it looks solid enough.”

 Costello nodded, keeping an eye on the other teams as they worked.
 “No signs of habitation,” he noted.
 “Lots of dust on the floor.
-If there’s anything here, I doubt it lives on the upper floo---”
+If there’s anything here, I doubt it lives on the upper floo - ”

 *“Contact!”*